ThongLT96/Apartment-Management/README.md

 	        /Users
 	          /UserConsts.cs

-I have skipped some tiny files similar to the above.
+I have skipped some tiny files containing similar contents as the above.
 I also take part in the "Bill" and "Apartment" modules but nothing is worth mentioning.

 It's a pity that my other C# projects including Windows Forms were all lost after I changed my laptop, and those projects had been done long ago (since 2016 or 2017).
 This is the only project that relates to the C# .NET that I can show you, wish you can consider me for the C# Fresher Developer position.